sciZer0/newdiscoveries/a/README.md

 D = D1 + D2 = 4.9 (m) + 0 (m) = 4.9 meters

-And now, let’s consider the 2nd second of this free-falling — in the table it is the “2nd second of fall” line.
+And now, let’s consider the 2nd second of free-falling — in the table it is the “2nd second of fall” line.

 <p align="center">
   <img src="/assets/images/table.png"/>